 I tried to go deeper than a normal motivational speaker would.
 I wanted to share some of the insights that I have learned in my 37 years of experiencing failure and success.
-Insights such as: There’s many physical and non-physical prisons you can get trapped in if you’re not careful with your decisions.
+Insights such as: There’s many prisons you can get trapped in if you’re not careful with your decisions.

 I talked about my past drug-use in my teenage years, and struggles with my addictive personality throughout my life.
 I described my feelings when I lost a good friend to a drug overdose when I was 21 years old, and how that horrible event impacted all of my views on life.
 I talked about how I chose to abandon many of my old destructive behaviors and relationships after my friend died, and how I pursued a better life that has led to me to the drug-free and successful life I live now on a daily basis.